vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

  to a `REPLICA` in the process of transitioning to `PRIMARY` because of a PRS should be unaffected, and do not require buffering.

-## What happens during buffering
+## What happens during a PlannedReparentShard with Buffering

 Fundamentally Vitess will:
- * Hold up and buffering queries to the `PRIMARY` tablet for a shard
+ * Hold up and buffering queries to the `PRIMARY` tablet for a shard.
- * Wait for replication on a primary canidate `REPLICA` to catch up to the current `PRIMARY`.
+ * Wait for replication on a primary candidate `REPLICA` to catch up to the current `PRIMARY`.
- * Perform the actions which demote the `PRIMARY` to a `REPLICA` and promote a primary canidate `REPLICA` to `PRIMARY`.
+ * Perform the actions which demote the `PRIMARY` to a `REPLICA` and promote a primary candidate `REPLICA` to `PRIMARY`.
  * Drain the buffered queries to the new `PRIMARY` tablet.
  * Begin the countdown timer for `buffer_max_failover_duration`.